logoPostPlanify

 Instagram Content Format Performance Comparison

 The data shows that Reels don't just perform slightly better; their average engagement rate of 1.23% is a staggering 75% higher than single image posts.
 Instagram's own leadership has confirmed that Reels is its fastest-growing format, and the algorithm is intentionally built to test your videos with new audiences first.
-You can find more Instagram algorithm findings on dataslayer.ai.
+In October 2025, Mark Zuckerberg announced that Reels across Instagram and Facebook had surpassed a $50 billion annual ad revenue run rate — more than 50% of all Instagram ads now run on Reels.

 For any social media manager needing to justify the resources for video production, this is your evidence.
 The return on investment for Reels is unmatched when it comes to reach and new audience acquisition.